post detail page top

 Jawaharlal Nehru Medical College, Aligarh

-WFM: In ECBC, mandatory requirement for fenestrations are recommended – like “U factors for fenestration systems must be in accordance with ISO- 15099”.
+WFM: In ECBC, mandatory requirements for fenestrations are recommended – like “U factors for fenestration systems must be in accordance with ISO- 15099”.
 Is it being followed?
 What are the hurdles and solutions for the same?

 NHPC, Faridabad